Ideology of the Chinese Communist Party: Marxism–Leninism and Mao Zedong Thought

 While analysts generally agree that the CCP has rejected orthodox Marxism–Leninism and Mao Zedong Thought (or at least basic thoughts within orthodox thinking), the CCP itself disagrees.
 Some Western commentators also talk about a "crisis of ideology" within the party; they believe that the CCP has rejected communism.
 Wang Xuedong, the director of the Institute of World Socialism, said in response, "We know there are those abroad who think we have a 'crisis of ideology,' but we do not agree."
 According to former CCP General Secretary Jiang Zemin, the CCP "must never discard Marxism–Leninism and Mao Zedong Thought."
 He said that "if we did, we would lose our foundation."
 He further noted that Marxism in general "like any science, needs to change as time and circumstances advance."
 Certain groups argue that Jiang Zemin ended the CCP's formal commitment to Marxism with the introduction of the ideological theory, the Three Represents.
 Party theorist Leng Rong disagrees: "President Jiang rid the Party of the ideological obstacles to different kinds of ownership [...]
 He did not give up Marxism or socialism.
 He strengthened the Party by providing a modern understanding of Marxism and socialism—which is why we talk about a 'socialist market economy' with Chinese characteristics."
 Marxism in its core is, according to Jiang Zemin, methodology and the goal of a future, classless society, not analyses of class and of the contradictions between different classes.

 Karl Marx argued that society went through different stages of development, and believed that the capitalist mode of production was the fourth stage.
-The stages were: ancient primitive communism, slavery, feudal, capitalist, socialist, and the communist mode of production.
+The stages were: primitive communism, slavery, feudal, capitalist, socialist, and the communist mode of production.
 The attainment of true "communism" is described as the CCP's and China's "ultimate goal".
 While the CCP claims that China is in the primary stage of socialism, party theorists argue that the current development stage "looks a lot like capitalism".
 Alternately, certain party theorists argue that "capitalism is the early or first stage of communism."
 In official pronouncements, the primary stage of socialism is predicted to last about 100 years, after which China will reach another developmental stage.
 Some have dismissed the concept of a primary stage of socialism as intellectual cynicism.
 According to Robert Lawrence Kuhn, a China analyst, "When I first heard this rationale, I thought it more comic than clever—a wry caricature of hack propagandists leaked by intellectual cynics.
 But the 100-year horizon comes from serious political theorists".